eoinkelly/notes/http-apis/json-api/json-api.md

 Things which are common to both resource objects and resource identifier objects:
 * type
-    * can be plural or singular but should be consistent eithe way
+    * can be plural or singular but should be consistent either way
 * id

 Links object